KevinCh28/KevinCh28/README.md

 ### Hi there 👋 My name is Kevin Chen, I'm a entrepreneur turned software engineer.

-- 🌱 I’m currently learning TypeScript, and Python
+- 🌱 I’m currently studying both TypeScript and Python, while also experimenting with OpenAI's ChatGPT.
+It is a fun and exciting time!
 - 📫 How to reach me: kevinch28@gmail.com
 - 😄 Pronouns: He/Him